 Over 70% of Europeans live in urban areas, and 55% of public investment is made by regional or local governments.
 The European Investment Bank works on a range of Urban Agenda-related initiatives to share knowledge with local and regional decision-makers to improve access to funds and help them use existing funds more effectively.
-The EIB provided EUR 95 billion in urban lending since 2011 and is extending that financing to projects with higher risk under the European Fund for Strategic Investments, part of the Investment Plan for Europe.
+The EIB provided nearly EUR 150 billion for investments in urban infrastructure and services between 2011 and 2017 and is extending that financing to projects with higher risk under the European Fund for Strategic Investments, part of the Investment Plan for Europe.

 How can the EIB support my urban project?

 The EIB welcomes contact from potential new clients.
 For large operations, contact us directly at our Luxembourg headquarters via our online contact form.

 We have a wide range of products to support public and private investments offering flexibility, expertise and creativity to get projects off the ground: